-Circle or hig hlight one: Flat , rolling, hilly, steep slopes, m ountainous, ( other:
+Circle or highlight one: Flat, rolling, hilly, steep slopes, mountainous, other:

-- b.
-What is the steepest slope on the site (approximate percent slope)? - c.
+b.
+What is the steepest slope on the site (approximate percent slope)?

+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them, and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. - d.
+If you know the classification of agricultural soils, specify them, and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

+d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. - e.
+If so, describe.

+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. - f.
+Indicate source of fill.

+f.
 Could erosion occur because of clearing, construction, or use?
+If so, generally describe.

+This rule, if approved, will reduce, minimize or prevent erosion from the creation of illegal routes that are constructed without proper adherence to design and maintenance standards for site sustainability.

-If so, generally describe. - g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? - h.
+g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

+h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any.

+This rule, if approved, will reduce, minimize or prevent erosion from the creation of illegal routes that are constructed without proper adherence to design and maintenance standards for site sustainability.

-2. Air Find help answering air questions a.
-What types of emissions to the air would result from the proposal during construction operation, and maintenance when the project is completed?
+2. Air Find help answering air questions

+a.
+What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.

-- b.
+b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any. - 3.
-Water Find help answering water questions - a.
+If so, generally describe.

+c.
+Proposed measures to reduce or control emissions or other impacts to air, if any.

+- 3. Water Find help answering water questions - a.
 Surface Water: Find help answering surface water questions - 1.
 Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
+If appropriate, state what stream or river it flows into.

+This is a policy that will be applied to all lands managed by WDFW, so most of the following subsections are not applicable.

-If appropriate, state what stream or river it flows into. - 2.
-Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. - 3.
-Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. - 4.
-Will the proposal require surface water withdrawals or diversions?
-Give a general description, purpose, and approximate quantities if known. - 5.
-Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan.
+2. Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.

+3. Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.

+4. Will the proposal require surface water withdrawals or diversions?
+Give a general description, purpose, and approximate quantities if known.